 Use the Correct Solutions

 Make sure you choose the right cleaner and proper dilution control systems for your specific floor material.
-Be it carpet, vinyl, ceramic, or hardwood, correctly caring for your floors and keeping them clean will not only make them look good but will allow you to enjoy them for years to come.
+Be it carpet, vinyl, laminate, or hardwood, correctly caring for your floors and keeping them clean will not only make them look good but will allow you to enjoy them for years to come.

 - Utilize green cleaning solutions where you can, they are better for people and the environment.